mikeybkats/angela-duckworth-grit/Notes.md

 p41
 - A theory - a theory is an incomplete idea, but it takes what (little data) we have and makes some kind of sense of it in an overly simple way.
 - `talent * effort = skill --> skill * effort = achievement`
+- "effort makes skill productive"

+p44
+- MacKenzie the potter produced more and more pots in a day `talent * effort = skill`.
+Only some out of the ones he produced were good ones.
+- MacKenzie the potter over time produced more good pots in a day `skill * effort = achievement`

+p45
+- John Irving the author spends more time re-reading and re-writing his own work in order to perfect it.